klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

     Hence this masks indicates that cores 1, 3, 4, 6, 12, 13, 14 and 15 can be used.

     Now using such long bit strings is awkward.
-There is a long tradition among computer scientists to represent such bit strings instead as hexadecimal numbers, numbers base 16, instead of as bit strings, numbers base 2.
+There is a long tradition among computer scientists to represent such bit strings instead as hexadecimal numbers: numbers base 16, instead of as bit strings, numbers base 2.
 Each hexadecimal digit then corresponds with 4 bits, and we start assigning those again from the 4 least significant bits to the most significant bits, adding 0s at the front to get a multiple of 4 bits.
 The conversion